 A Dispute can arise at the weighbridge if winegrapes are downgraded (resulting in a financial penalty) or rejected if, in the opinion of the winegrape purchaser, they have failed to meet stipulated specifications.
 The matter needs to be resolved quickly, ideally within 12 hours of delivery of the winegrapes.
 The winegrape grower will be notified as soon as practicable of a downgrade or rejection of their winegrapes.
-The winegrape grower or the winegrape grower's agent/representative (in the event of winegrapes processed at a distance from the vinegrapes (within a reasonable time of delivery) and to try and reach agreement with the winegrape purchaser on the nature and extent of the downgrade and any resulting price adjustment to allow the continued processing of the winegrapes or the rejection of the winegrapes or the rejection of the winegrapes.
+The winegrape grower or the winegrape grower's agent/representative (in the event of winegrapes processed at a distance from the vineyard) should be given the opportunity where practical to inspect the rejected or downgraded winegrapes (within a reasonable time of delivery) and to try and reach agreement with the winegrape purchaser on the nature and extent of the downgrade and any resulting price adjustment to allow the continued processing of the winegrapes or the rejection of the winegrapes.